Public Health Graduate Programs

 The MPH degree is the most widely recognized professional credential for leadership positions in public health.
-This degree is appropriate for those who wish to pursue careers in epidemiology; in developing, planning, managing, or evaluating health promotion and disease prevention programs or in conducting public health related research.
-The UNF MPH Program prepares students with a broad understanding of the core areas of public health combined with a focus on one of two concentrations: epidemiology or health promotion/health education.
-MPH graduates will be able to integrate and apply their knowledge to address public health problems, and will possess skills and competencies necessary for public health practice in a wide range of public and private institutions.
-Graduates are typically employed in governmental or non-profit health agencies, health care facilities, work site wellness programs or school settings.
+This degree is appropriate for those who wish to pursue careers in epidemiology; in developing, planning, managing, or evaluating health promotion and disease prevention programs; in conducting public health related research; or advocating for public health policy.
+The UNF MPH Program is aligned with the Council on Education for Public Health’s (CEPH) 22 Foundational Competencies and offers concentrations in epidemiology and health promotion/health education.
+MPH graduates will be able to integrate and apply their knowledge to address public health problems and will possess skills and competencies necessary for public health practice in a wide range of public and private institutions.
+Graduates are typically employed in governmental or non-profit health agencies, health care facilities, or work site wellness programs.

 The mission of the UNF Master's Program in Mental Health Counseling is to provide comprehensive training for individuals who wish to counsel diverse populations in a variety of mental health settings.
 This program provides students with an intellectually stimulating and supportive environment which encompasses academic rigor and promotes excellence, ethical and professional integrity, and effective interpersonal communication and therapeutic skills.
 Curricular experiences include opportunities to explore the life-span, social, and cultural foundations of behavior; practice psychotherapeutic and diagnostic skills; and complete extensive field experiences in order to apply knowledge and skills in professional settings.